What is Laced Weed? The Effects, Risks, and How to Identify It

 Test for PCP (Embalming Fluid)

-“Embalming fluid” and “Angel Dust” is slang for phencyclidine (PCP), which is a pain-killing drug that became popular on the street due to its ability to cause hallucinations and make people feel, well, high AF.
-However, PCP is extremely dangerous.
+“Embalming fluid” and “Angel Dust” is slang for phencyclidine (PCP), which is a pain-killing drug that became popular on the street due to its ability to cause hallucinations and make people feel, well, high A-F. However, PCP is extremely dangerous.
 Not only can it cause multiple organ failure, but it is also associated with aggressive behavior and psychotic symptoms.
-The Citizens Commission on Human Rights in Florida has even expressed concern over people consuming PCP-laced cannabis who wrongly end up in psychiatric hospitals, where they may receive an improper diagnosis and treatment.
+The Citizens Commission on Human Rights in Florida has even expressed concern over people consuming PCP-laced cannabis.

 While it is difficult to tell whether or not you have consumed PCP-laced cannabis without consuming it, there are a few side effects that can tip you off regarding whether or not something has gone terribly wrong.
 These include: